ViRb3/LucidAlarm/README.md

 # LucidAlarm
-An alarm designed for lucid dreams
+An alarm that can briefly wake you up at given intervals